-I love the fall because as the weather begins to get cooler.
+I love the fall because the weather begins to get cooler.
 It means that it is time to fire up the oven and do some baking and make some great fall meals.
+Living in a relatively small house in South Carolina, I avoid using the over when it’s hot out.
+It just heats my house up way too much!
 I will be the first to admit that I haven’t really done a lot of cooking with any of the winter squash.
 But I do love summer zucchini and yellow squash.
-I am pushing myself to try new things, and stuffed acorn squash sounded like a good place to start
+I am pushing myself to try new things, and stuffed acorn squash sounded like a good place to start.

 I have been intrigued to try some new squash recipes to see what I like.
 It’s always good to try new things!
 I had seen other recipes for stuffed acorn squash that looked really good.
 And so I decided that I wanted to make my own recipe.
 I am pretty darn pleased with how it turned out because trust me, not every recipe I work to create for this website turns out well!
 In fact, some of them have been downright disgusting!

 Some recipes call for sausage, but I really wanted to use ground beef since I have lots of grass-fed ground beef in the freezer.
 So I got creative and added ingredients that I really enjoy and came up with this recipe.
 I did not use any grains in this recipe, so it is grain-free, but there is dairy in it.
 That also makes it naturally gluten-free as well!